FIWARE-Ops/docs.TourGuide/doc/generating-historical-context-information-sth-comet/how-to-generate-the-history-of-Context-Information-using-STH-Comet.md

 Here we perform a GET request to the following target

-> localhost:8666/STH/v1/contextEntities/type/Car/id/Car1/attributes/speed?aggrMethod=**max**&aggrPeriod=**minute**&dateFrom=2018-03-08T00:00:00.000Z&dateTo=2018-03-08T23:59:59.999Z
+> localhost:8666/STH/v1/contextEntities/type/Car/id/Car1/attributes/speed?aggrMethod=max&aggrPeriod=minute&dateFrom=2018-03-20T00:00:00.000Z&dateTo=2018-03-20T23:59:59.999Z

 ![max of the updated values](Images/max.png)

 In this example, we can see that the resolution that we are performing our queries at is in _minutes_.
 Therefore when querying the maximum number for an attribute we will have a maximum value for each minute.
-We can see that the origin time is `2018-03-08T12:00:00:000Z` .In our example we see that in the minute 47 we have 2 samples and the maximum number is 50.
+We can see that the origin time is `2018-03-20T10:00:00.000Z` .In our example we see that in the minute 47 we have 2 samples and the maximum number is 50.
 Whereas, in the minute 48 we have 10 samples and the maximum value is 100.

 ### Retrieve Occurrences

 Here we perform a GET request to the following target

-> localhost:8666/STH/v1/contextEntities/type/Car/id/Car1/attributes/speed?aggrMethod=**occur**&aggrPeriod=**minute**&dateFrom=2018-03-08T00:00:00.000Z&dateTo=2018-03-08T23:59:59.999Z
+> localhost:8666/STH/v1/contextEntities/type/Car/id/Car1/attributes/speed?aggrMethod=occur&aggrPeriod=minute&dateFrom=2018-03-20T00:00:00.000Z&dateTo=2018-03-20T23:59:59.999Z

 ![occur aggregation](Images/occur.png)

-In the picture we can see that for the hour 11:00 and minute 58 we have only 1 sample that has occurred.
-Whereas, for the hour 12:00 and minute 1 we have 3 samples that have occurred.
+In the picture we can see that for the hour 10:00 and minute 50 we have 6 samples that have occurred.

 ### Retrieve the Sum

 Here we perform a GET request to the following target

-> localhost:8666/STH/v1/contextEntities/type/Car/id/Car1/attributes/speed?aggrMethod=**sum**&aggrPeriod=**minute**&dateFrom=2018-03-08T00:00:00.000Z&dateTo=2018-03-08T23:59:59.999Z
+> localhost:8666/STH/v1/contextEntities/type/Car/id/Car1/attributes/speed?aggrMethod=sum&aggrPeriod=minute&dateFrom=2018-03-20T00:00:00.000Z&dateTo=2018-03-20T23:59:59.999Z

 ![aggregated data - sum](Images/sum.png)